deaktator/deaktator.github.io/_posts/2016-02-16-optimally-efficient-online-estimate-of-matched-entities-with-successes.md

 #### Algorithm 2 Remarks

-One very special property to note here is that the input to `entitiesWithASuccessfulMatch` is a `TraversableOnce`, which as should be obvious by the name is that it can only be traversed once.
+One very special property to note here is that the input to `entitiesWithASuccessfulMatch` is a `TraversableOnce`, which, as should be obvious by the name, can only be traversed once.
 Since we don't copy `matches` to a data structure that can be traversed multiple times, this algorithm is an [online algorithm](https://en.wikipedia.org/wiki/Online_algorithm).
 If we think of the matches as a [graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)), then this algorithm takes $$ O(E) $$ time and